 The Church Secretary

-"Secretaries are the hub of the wheel which has spokes radiating to all of the church"
+Our logo defines the church secretary as "the hub of the wheel which has spokes radiating to all of the church"

 The role of the church secretary is more than that of a volunteer "called" to service.